The pastoral wellbeing and academic development of our students are our prime responsibilities

 Mathematics and Science Faculties – ENLIGHTENMENT: equip students with the insight and determination to embrace new ideas, technology and innovation, enabling them to contribute to the ever-changing natural and physical world around them.

-Humanities and Languages Faculties – COMMUNITY: provide students with the tools to respect and celebrate the great diversity of cultures, backgrounds and beliefs, within and beyond the School, whilst recognising that we have more in common than that which divides us.
+Humanities and Languages Faculties – DIVERSITY: provide students with the tools to respect and celebrate the great diversity of cultures, backgrounds and beliefs, within and beyond the School, whilst recognising that we have more in common than that which divides us.

 CCHS is animated by a passion for learning, bonded by civility and engaged with our community